marouenbg/ACHR.cu/docs/install/index.md

 + OpenMp comes by default in the latest gcc versions

-+ MPI through the OpenMPI 1.10.3
++ MPI through the OpenMPI 1.10.3 implementation

 ## Sampling